ditrace/doc/source/overview.rst

 2. Saving traces to elasticsearch

 Elasticsearch has a various stats aggregations for data analysis.
-UI is an visualization tool for those aggregations and data.
+UI is an visualization tool for this aggregations and data.

 .. image:: _static/ui.png
    :alt: UI